kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 - Lightweight and resource-efficient Kubernetes powered by [k3s](https://github.com/k3s-io/k3s) on [k3os](https://github.com/rancher/k3os) nodes.
 - Automatic HA with the default setting of two control-plane and agents nodes.
 - Add or remove as many nodes as you want while the cluster stays running (just change the number instances and run terraform apply again).
-- (Optional) [Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/) that will automatically use Hetzner's private network to allocate a Hetzner load balancer.
+- Automatic Traefik ingress controller and with a hetzner load balancer and proxy protocol turned on.

 _It uses Terraform to deploy as it's easy to use, and Hetzner provides a great [Hetzner Terraform Provider](https://registry.terraform.io/providers/hetznercloud/hcloud/latest/docs)._